 Small claims mediation, when successful, allows courts to resolve disputes without costly and time-consuming litigation clogging up court dockets.
-For plaintiffs and defendants, it has the advantage of saving time and money and the ability to come to a mutually agreed upon result, rather than having a court impose a resolution.
+There's no need to worry about a trial date.
+Mediation has the advantage of saving both time and money, along with the ability to come to a mutually agreed-upon result rather than having a court impose a resolution.

-For example, in a dispute over ownership of an antique car between business partners, the car may not be the real issue driving the dispute.
-Perhaps one partner is still upset about a perceived slight he feels his business partner gave him at a business function.
-Perhaps all it takes is an apology for the car dispute to disappear.
-An experienced mediator will draw this information out and the parties will be better able to reach a settlement.
+For example, in a dispute over one neighbor's tree branch falling on another neighbor's car, the vehicle may not be the real issue driving the dispute.
+Perhaps one neighbor is still upset about a perceived slight from the past.
+Maybe all it takes is an apology and a review of insurance policies to work things out amicably.
+An experienced mediator will draw this information out and the parties will be better able to settle.

 How Does Mediation Work?

-Once a small claim has been filed in court and served to the other party, the court may mandate or strongly recommend mediation, or one of the parties to request mediation at a court hearing.
+Once a small claim complaint has been filed in court and served on the other party, the court may strongly recommend or make a referral for mediation.
+It's also possible for one of the parties to request mediation at a court hearing.

 Is Mediation Right for Me?

-Finally, mediation offers an immediate resolution and the other party is more likely to pay if they agree with the decision.
-When a party loses in court, they tend to drag their feet about paying or abiding by the decision out of anger.
+Finally, mediation offers an immediate resolution and the other party is more likely to pay if they agreed to do so.
+When a party loses in court, they may tend to drag their feet about paying or abiding by the decision out of anger.